kumaranupam24/911-Calls-Capstone-Project/README.md

 # Feauter Selection

 This first notebook contains all the steps and transformations I performed for the feature selection.
 You can find the information on the raw data in the following kaggle page.
-The kaggle datasets contain an extended descriptions of different aspect of the accidents, thus I've selected the most relevant and useful data for my analysis.
+The kaggle datasets contain an extended descriptions of different aspect of the reasons/incidents of 911 calls , thus I've selected the most relevant and useful data for my analysis.